cryon/octo-mode/readme.md

 Major mode for Octo; a high level assembly language for the [Chip8](http://mattmik.com/files/chip8/mastering/chip8.html) virtual machine.

+Currently the mode provides syntax highlighting and indentation rules.

 More information about the language can be found [here](https://github.com/JohnEarnest/Octo).